sarahrosegallagher/Power_BI_Survey/README.md

 * This data was collected by Alex Freberg via a survey of 630 respondents from the audience of his data analytics educational content.

 Purpose:
 * Create a dashboard for 'first look', high level visualizations of the respondent data, including demographic information, job titles, salary, and qualitative satistifaction responses.
-This data cleaning and visualizing was done to hone and demonstrate my use of PowerBI.

 Tasks:
 * Clean the data in PowerBI, including simplifying and binning all 'other'responses as well as transforming categorical salary responses to numerical data types for further aggregation.